sql-machine-learning/elasticdl/docs/designs/allreduce.md

 Note that since the existing active workers have the exact same copy of the model after the previous allreduce operation completes, we can guarantee that the new worker will have the same copy of the model as the ones on other workers once the next allreduce operation completes.

+#### Data Distribution among Workers

+In order to perform allreduce operation, every worker must have training data to calculate gradients.
+However, ElasticDL is a task-based system where any worker may stop receiving tasks with data as the dataset has been fully distributed to all the workers.
+As a result, some workers may have already exited and will not be able to generate gradients to continue perform allreduce operations with the rest of the workers.

+In this situation, if we treat the exited worker pods as succeeded, the `AllreduceCommunicator` will not be reconstructed and thus the training will be stuck.
+If we treat the exited worker pods as failed, the `AllreduceCommunicator` will be reconstructed every time when a worker exits, which introduces a lot of unnecessary reconstructions.

+Alternative, we can perform the following steps to address this issue:

+1. If any worker finds out that no additional tasks are available, this worker will inform other workers to stop any allreduce operations that might be undergoing, which can be done via a barrier operation.
+1. All workers continue calculating gradients and then update the local model directly.
+1. All workers perform allreduce operation to average the model parameters on each worker.

 #### Training with Evaluation